chris7444/ansible-docker-ucp/README.md

 **Figure 23.** Services information

 # Accessing the DTR UI
 The Docker DTR UI should be available by browsing to the DTR load balancer or any of the nodes via HTTPS.
+The authentication screen will appear as shown in Figure 24:

+![DTR authentication screen][dtrauth]
+**Figure 24.** DTR authentication screen

+Enter your UCP credentials and you should see the empty list of repositories as shown in Figure 25:

+![DTR repositories][dtrrepos]
+**Figure 25.** DTR repositories

-The authentication screen will appear.
-Enter your UCP credentials and you should see the empty list of repositories.
-If you navigate to `Settings > Security`, you should see the Image Scanning feature already enabled (note that you need an Advanced license to have access to this feature).
+If you navigate to `Settings > Security`, you should see the Image Scanning feature already enabled as shown in Figure 26.
+(Note that you need an Advanced license to have access to this feature).

+![Image scanning in DTR][imagescanning]
+**Figure 26.** Image scanning in DTR

 # Security considerations